nosebit/act/README.md

       - while true; echo "Hello long running"; sleep 5; done
 ```

-then we can run it as a daemon using the following command:
+we can run it as a daemon using the following command:

 ```bash
 act run -d foo